auerlab/biolibc-tools/README.md

 [libxtend](https://github.com/outpaddling/libxtend).
 Install biolibc and libxtend before attempting to build biolibc-tools.

-1. Clone the repository
+1. Clone biolibc-tools and dependencies into sibling directories
+2. In each dependency directory and then in biolibc-tools:

-2. Run "make depend" to update Makefile.depend
+    1. Run "make depend" to update Makefile.depend
-3. Run "make install"
+    2. Run "./cave-man-install.sh" if present, otherwise "make install"

 The default install prefix is ../local.
 Clone biolibc-tools, biolibc, and libxtend into sibling directories so that ../local represents a common path